ErrorNull0/XMLBuilder/README.md

 "starting gamestage" - the first gamestage number that this zombie will have any chance of spawning in

-"max gamestage" -the gamestage number at which this zombie will reach its "ending probability"
+"max gamestage" - the gamestage number at which this zombie will reach its "ending probability"

 "ending gamestage" - the final gamestage number that this zombie will spawn in. the zombie will not spawn in any later gamestages.